__________________________________________

 An oversupply of products could cause deflation generally or in particular commodities

-or because of the discovery of large oil deposits may result in falling oil prices.
-In such a
+r because of the discovery of large oil deposits may result in falling oil prices.
+In such

 case, oil prices would be deflating.
 OPEC's decision would be considered deflationary.